yifeng17/Azure-AppServices-Diagnostics-Portal/README.md

 - You need to update `app/shared/services/auth.service.ts` with the Authorization Token. (only for local development)
 - Replace `<token>` with the authorization token (note:- Do not put Bearer)
 - To get the token, you can use <a href="https://github.com/projectkudu/ARMClient">ArmClient</a> `ARMClient.exe token [tenant|subscription]`.
 This will copy token to clipboard.
-- If you would like to run with ssl disabled, you will need to go to `angular-cli.json` and disable it under defaults -> server -> ssl
 - Run `ng serve` for a dev server, or alternatively `npm start`.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

 ## SSL Development Server